Why now is the best time for turkey hunters to pounce

 For The Sun News

-Look For: Spotted seatrout, red drum, black drum, flounder, sheepshead, tarpon.
+Look For: Red drum, black drum, spotted seatrout, flounder, sheepshead.

-Look For: Wahoo, blackfin tuna, dolphin, sailfish, grouper, vermilion snapper, triggerfish, white grunts, red porgy, black sea bass, amberjack.
+Look For: Wahoo, blackfin tuna, king mackerel, grouper, vermilion snapper, triggerfish, porgy, black sea bass, grunts.

 By Gregg Holshouser